Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 <name>:<secret>
 ```

+[sidenote]

-Anywhere that Chain Core asks for this token, it's important to provide the entire value, both name and secret, in the format returned by this command.
+Anywhere that Chain Core asks for a token, provide the entire value, name and secret, in the format returned by this command.

+[/sidenote]

+This access token can now be used to create additional tokens and authorizations via the Dashboard, or in the Chain SDK.
+For example, the following code snippet connects to Chain Core with an existing access token, creates a new access token, and give it the `client-readonly` policy:

+$code create-read-only ../examples/java/AccessToken.java ../examples/ruby/access_token.rb ../examples/node/accessToken.js